CDRXavier/XpandShield/XpandShield_MK2/Sketches/XpandMouse/README.txt

 planned feature:
-scrolling via the other ThumbPointer a menu to save ThumbPointer (as well as SuperSlide) Calibration info on EEPROM support multiple button autoclick other functions such as button hold
+scrolling via the other ThumbPointer some sort of menu to show device configs (and option to save Calibration info on EEPROM) support multiple button autoclick other functions such as button hold